 A powerful spring in the magazine pushes each fresh cartridge upward, ready to be fed into the chamber.
 In most designs, when the last round has been fired, the magazine spring pushes the magazine follower–the plastic part between the magazine spring and the cartridges–upward to engage the slide lock, locking the slide open (back) to notify the shooter the weapon has been shot dry.
 Many semiautomatic pistols have an external, manual safety device of some kind.

 This You Tube video animation of the cycling of a Glock pistol is illustrative of the process, which, allowing for slight variations in mechanical design, is essentially identical for all semiautomatic pistols.
-Warning: The video is very good, but the accompanying music may be annoying to sapient beings (I’ve no idea why people producing firearm related videos think that kind of thing cool).
+Warning: The video is very good, but the accompanying music may be annoying to sapient beings.
+I’ve no idea why people producing firearm related videos think that kind of thing cool.
+Probably for the same reason photos of guys pointing weapons in gun magazines or blogs look oh-so-constipated.

 Semiautos, like revolvers, come in several more or less standardized categories.
 Full sized pistols like the Colt M1911 and the Glock 17 are generally considered duty pistols, though even they may be comfortably carried concealed by some people.
 Medium sized pistols, such as the Glock 19 with a 15 round magazine, are meant to be lighter and more easily concealed, and “baby Glocks,” like the original model 26, are smaller yet while still having a ten round, 9mm staggered magazine capacity.
 The Glock 43 in 9mm, is a much narrower handgun with a single stack magazine, but gives up four rounds to the Glock 26 to achieve this.